feathersjs/docs/api/authentication/oauth.md

 }
 ```

-> __Note:__ All oAuth strategies will by default always look for configuration under `authentication.oauth.<name>`.
-If `authentication.oauth` is not set in the configuration, oAuth authentication will be disabled.
+> __Note:__ All OAuth strategies will by default always look for configuration under `authentication.oauth.<name>`.
+If `authentication.oauth` is not set in the configuration, OAuth authentication will be disabled.

 Here is a [list of all Grant configuration options](https://github.com/simov/grant#all-available-options) that are available: